Use MATLAB® and Simulink® to gain insight into your image and video data, develop algorithms, and explore implementation tradeoffs.

 - Image Segmentation

-Segment an image using gradient, active contours algorithm and xyz.
+Segment an image using active contours and graph cutting algorithms such as grabcut and lazy snapping.

 Apps for Visualization